jdassonvil/simplon-devops/3 - Docker advanced/practice.md

 ## Publishing to docker hub registry
 1. Create an account on hub.docker.com
 1. Publish the your simple node app on docker hub
-1. Share the usage instruction on #devops so that anyone can use it
+1. Share your image on #Devops so that anyone can use it

 # Part 2
 ## Networking